 The second thing you should know is that there is no medical treatment to reduce scoliosis curvatures.
 The objective of bracing is to stop further progression of the curve and avoiding compression of internal organs as a result side bending and lateral curvatures.

 Third, there are a few studies demonstrating reductions of the curvatures by 3 to 15 degrees in 66% of the patients.
 This is for young patients and older patients that are not in the growing years.

 Outcomes for Adult patients over a 24-month treatment with chiropractic manipulation.

 Adolescent study for treatment with chiropractic

-Chiropractors definitely can and should treatment patients with scoliosis.
+Chiropractors definitely can and should treat patients with Scoliosis.
 Results are favorable and better than conventional medical treatment.
-Be sure to see a chiropractor familiar with treatment protocols for patients with scoliosis.
-Even when patients have started medical care; bracing or physical therapy will likely benefit from treatment even though it won't cure the condition, the patient will likely have a reduction in the curve and reduced pain and better mobility.
+Be sure to see a chiropractor familiar with treatment protocols for patients with Scoliosis.
+Even when patients have started medical care; bracing or physical therapy will likely benefit from treatment even though it won't cure the condition.
+A chiropractic patient will likely have a reduction in the curve and reduced pain and better mobility.
 Physical therapy is usually complimentary and will aid in the strengthening of associated muscles.